ciminilorenzo/prep/README.md

 Just random exercises taken from [fastprep](https://www.fastprep.io/dashboard/problems), a website that collects real OAs from various companies.

 Some exercises don't have a public solution at the moment of writing this, thus feel free to give me a feedback either if you want to know more about a specific exercise or you don't think my solution is the best approach.
+Moreover, solutions are not tested over any possible test case but only with those available on the problem's description (look them up in test/).